Skip to main content

 • View Source Data: Once the connection is saved, click View Source Data to display a partial view of the data.

-Amazon S3 Bucket Configuration
+Amazon S3 Bucket Connection

 Amazon S3 Buckets and folders storing CSV, JSON, or ndJSON files can be used as Connections.
 This offers the following features: